 Updated guide to setting up an APRS RX only iGate using a Raspberry Pi, RTL-SDR dongle and a pre-built image

-** image has been updated as of 21/04/2018 to resolve the problems some people had booting their Pi ** Note: 27/02/2022 I am no longer seeding either of the two source files via BitTorrent.
-The compressed version is available via SourceForge, is not corrupted and will still work if you can decompress it.
-Other people may be seeding […]
+** image has been updated as of 21/04/2018 to resolve the problems some people had booting their Pi ** Note: 27/02/2022 The compressed version is available via SourceForge, is not corrupted and will still work if you can decompress it.
+I am still seeding the two torrent files, the compressed one is here and the […]

 Accurate time keeping on an Apple Mac or Raspberry Pi for WSPR/JT65/JT9/FT8